gip-inclusion/archive-communaute-wp/wp-content/themes/buddyboss-theme/readme.txt

 4. Upload the file 'buddyboss-theme-child.zip'

 == Changelog ==

+= 2.0.4.1 =
+* Forums - Small style update for the Draft option available for forum Discussion and replies

 = 2.0.4 =
 * Notifications - Provided styling support for Web Push Notification from BuddyBoss Platform Pro